landau351/landau351.github.io/_posts/2014-10-21-Bounds-checking-is-important.md

 ---
 layout: post
-title: Bounds checking is important!
+title: "Bounds checking is important!"
+published: true
 ---

 Many years ago I was working on a PABX call-centre monitoring system that was sold to customers of a large Australian Telco.
 It was written in 'c' (Using the Borland 4.51 C++ compiler on a 486) designed to run 24x7, monitoring a call centre and providing real-time stats on a Wall mounted display.